Carzuiliam/uncalibrated-stereo-vision-system/README_english.md

 6) Enjoy!

 You will probably need a MATLAB account to download and install these packages (it's free to create).
-And all the images inside the "Test" folder was obtained from the Middlebury database (http://vision.middlebury.edu/stereo/eval3/).
+All the images inside the "Test" folder was obtained from the Middlebury database (http://vision.middlebury.edu/stereo/eval3/).

 Any questions can be submitted to the following email: carloswdecarvalho@outlook.com.